angjerden/nihon/README.md

 nihon
 =====

-Nihon is an attempt at making a web-based picture, sound and video-monstrator.
+Nihon is a web-based picture, sound and video-monstrator.